CyberCryptonic/marist-cyber-range/RANGE SETUP INSTRUCTIONS/target-environment/phase_02_active_directory.md

 - Domain-based authentication
 - Domain-joined Windows endpoints

-This is the point where the project stopped being "just virtual machines" and started behaving like a real enterprise network.
+This is the point where the project stopped being “just virtual machines” and started behaving like a real enterprise network.

 ---